awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/ml-dlc-console.html)

 1. **If running in containerized mode**, add the following local volume resource to grant access to your device camera\.
-Follow the procedure in [Step 5: Add a Amazon SageMaker Neo\-optimized model resource to the Greengrass group](#ml-console-dlc-add-resources)\.
+Follow the procedure in [Step 5: Add a SageMaker Neo\-optimized model resource to the Greengrass group](#ml-console-dlc-add-resources)\.
 **Note**
  If you run in non\-containerized mode, AWS IoT Greengrass can access your device camera without configuring device resources\.
    + For **Resource type**, choose **Volume**\.